A New Approach

 Delightfully Simple

 By delightfully simple, we mean both (i) easy to use, and (ii) able to solve problems that seem difficult, but which are formally quite simple.
-Consider, for instance, playing a devilish game of chess against a strong chess computer: in the middle of the game, after a short pause, the computer announces, "Mate in 16 moves".
+Consider, for instance, playing a devilish game of chess against a strong chess computer: in the middle of the game, after a short pause, the computer announces, “Mate in 16 moves”.
 The problem it has solved might seem fantastically difficult, but it is really just a 'delightfully simple' finite problem that is conceptually no different than looking just two moves ahead.
 The salient point is that as soon as one has a tool for solving such problems, the notion of what is difficult changes completely.
-A pocket calculator is certainly a delightfully simple device: it is easy to use, and it can solve tricky problems that were previously thought to be difficult.
-But today, few people bother to ponder at the marvel of a calculator any more, and we now generally spend our time either using such tools or trying to solve higher-order conceptual problems - and so, we are certain, it will be with mathematical statistics too.

 Arbitrary precision numerics

 Whereas most software packages provide only finite-precision numerics, Mathematica also provides an arbitrary-precision numerical engine: if accuracy is important, Mathematica excels.
-As McCullough (2000, p.
-296) notes:
+As McCullough notes:

-By virtue of its variable precision arithmetic and symbolic power, Mathematica's performance on these reliability tests far exceeds any finite-precision statistical package."
+By virtue of its variable precision arithmetic and symbolic power, Mathematica’s performance on these reliability tests far exceeds any finite-precision statistical package.

-Computational Statistics, 15 (279-299)
+Computational Statistics, 15 (p.296)

 Check that textbook solution!